CFFinch62/BARE/README.md

 teaching language with 11 reserved words, a single numeric type, one loop construct, and one procedure construct.

-BARE is part of the Fragillidae Software IDE Suite.
+BARE is part of the Fragillidae Programming Langauge Teaching Suite.
 It is **IDE-locked**: there is no standalone interpreter — the editor, interpreter, and console all live in one PyQt6 process.